erdogant/findpeaks/docs/source/Installation.rst

 .. code-block:: console

-    # Installation from pypi:
+    # Installation from PyPI (recommended):
     pip install findpeaks

-    # Install directly from github:
+    # Install directly from GitHub (unstable version but it is the latest development version):
     pip install git+https://github.com/erdogant/findpeaks

 Uninstalling
-''''''''''''
+''''''''''''''

-If you want to remove your ``findpeaks`` installation with your environment, it can be as following:
+If you want to remove your ``findpeaks`` installation and clean up your environment, follow these steps:

 .. code-block:: console

-   # Removing findpeaks.
+   # Remove findpeaks package
    pip uninstall findpeaks

-   # Step out the environments.
+   # Deactivate the conda environment
    conda deactivate

-   # List all the active environments. findpeaks should be listed.
+   # List all environments to verify
    conda env list

-   # Remove the findpeaks environment.
+   # Remove the findpeaks environment
    conda env remove --name env_findpeaks

-   # List all the active environments. findpeaks should be absent.
+   # Verify environment removal
    conda env list